-This is my take on the classic croquembouche, but made smaller and with different flavours: I have filled the choux buns with a lemongrass flavoured crème patissière, topped with a ginger flavoured caramel and decorated with a few thin slices of stem ginger coated with caramel and thin shards of roughly spun sugar.
-Mind you, the much lighter, candy floss style spun sugar draped over it adds an almost ethereal tone to the dessert.
+This is my somewhat speedy and rustic(!) take on the classic croquembouche, but made smaller and with different flavours: I have filled the choux buns with a lemongrass flavoured crème patissière, topped with a ginger flavoured caramel and decorated with a few thin slices of stem ginger coated with caramel and thin shards of roughly spun sugar.

 These took about an hour to make, owing to the crème patissière being left over from a soufflé made day before: while the choux pastry was cooling the caramel was made, leaving just a filling and quick assembly job!

 I once made a huge croquembouche using a (cleaned!) traffic cone to guide the construction and then, guiltily and in the middle of the night in case someone saw, returned the cone to the road!
 Great fun to make.

 Rather than aiming for the impressive height of a traditional French wedding cake to serve many, this scaled-down version was done as a fun dessert.
 You can, of course, scale up the components to form a full-on tower of choux delights and decorate with sugared almonds, larger swathes of spun sugar, edible flowers…..extravagant for sure but fun to put together and quite stunning both to look at and to eat.

 A little ground ginger is sifted with the flour for the choux pastry, to give just a hint of ginger.
 Blitzing the lemongrass with the milk for a few seconds releases a lot of its flavour, giving a filling that is beautifully scented and has a clear, but not over-the-top hit of lemongrass.

 The caramelised stem ginger slices are divine just as they are: the sweetness from the sugar and the heat from the ginger is a truly fabulous combination.